HuizhouGrocery/Tkinter-UploadFilesTo-Sqlite/README.md

 [![License: MIT](https://cdn.prod.website-files.com/5e0f1144930a8bc8aace526c/65dd9eb5aaca434fac4f1c34_License-MIT-blue.svg)](/LICENSE)

-This is an open-source GUI desktop software designed to upload files to Sqlite on our desktop.
+This is an open-source GUI desktop software designed to upload files to sqlite on our desktop.

-When you are using Windows system environment, you can download python file and run this script below on your terminal.
+When you are using the Windows system environment, you can download python file and run this script below on your terminal.

 <p align="center">
   <img src="screenshot/output_windows_exe.JPG" width="850" alt="accessibility text">